kubernetes-sigs/cluster-api-provider-vsphere/test/infrastructure/vcsim/README.md

 In order to get a VIP for the control plane endpoint it is possible to use the `ControlPlaneEndpoint` resource, and the corresponding ControlPlaneEndpointReconciler will take care of the provisioning process.

-Note: The code for CAPI's in memory provider is used to create VIPs; they ar implemented as a listener on a port in the range 20000-24000 on the vcsim controller Pod.
+Note: The code for CAPI's in memory provider is used to create VIPs; they are implemented as a listener on a port in the range 20000-24000 on the vcsim controller Pod.
 The port will surface in the status of the `ControlPlaneEndpoint` resource.